rozek/voltcloud-for-nodejs/README.md

 * while logged-in as a customer, the library also allows to manage that customer's account and key-value store.

 "Mandates" are set using one of the functions `actOnBehalfOfDeveloper` or `actOnBehalfOfCustomer`.
 Before any of these function is called, no "mandate" will be set.
 Any successful completion of `actOnBehalfOfDeveloper` or `actOnBehalfOfCustomer` will change the currently active mandate to that of the given developer or customer, resp.

+Mandates may be changed as often as needed and allow `voltcloud-for-nodejs` to be used both for VoltCloud applications (running with customer mandates) and servers (running with developer mandates)